thestippe/thestippe.github.io/_drafts/statistics/mcmc_intro.md

 implementing it requires the computation of the Jacobian matrix (the derivative of the log pdf).
-In the 2010s, however, automatic differentiation became available, and it became possible to easily implement this algorithm within STAN and many other frameworks to perform Bayesian statistics.
+In the 2010s, however, automatic differentiation became available, and it became possible to implement this algorithm within STAN and many other frameworks to perform Bayesian statistics.
+These frameworks allow the user to sample the posterior by simply specifying the mathematical model in a natural way.

 ## Bayesian inference with HMC